-Some reservoirs can be a source of methane and carbon dioxide, which are greenhouse gases (GHG).
-It is released if the water in the bottom of a reservoir becomes anaerobic or there are low oxygen conditions, and bacteria decompose organic matter (dead vegetation left from clearing the reservoir site).
-One metric ton of methane in the atmosphere has about 25 times more effect on climate than one metric ton of carbon dioxide.
+Some reservoirs can be a source of methane and carbon dioxide (greenhouse gases, GHG).
+Methane is released if the water in the bottom of a reservoir becomes anaerobic or there are low oxygen conditions, and bacteria decompose organic matter (dead vegetation left from clearing the reservoir site).
+One metric ton of methane in the atmosphere has a short-term effect on climate that is about 25 times greater than one metric ton of carbon dioxide.
 Many reservoirs will not be significant emitters of methane, but this risk needs to be carefully checked before a project is developed.

 The potential for GHG emissions can be assessed through the IHA G-Res Tool.
 It uses a conceptual framework that integrates up-to-date science in an online interface to estimate the GHG emissions from reservoirs.
 Such tools help hydropower companies and researchers estimate and report the net GHG emissions of a reservoir without the need to conduct expensive field sampling campaigns.
-They are especially valuable in the prefeasibility stage as a screening tool to avoid high-emitting projects.26
+They are especially valuable in the prefeasibility stage as a screening tool to avoid high-emitting projects.37